-There will also be several weeks of testing onsite prior to that launch, which could lead to necessary adjustments as applicable to ensure safety.
-A robust plan will also be used to train all park-wide first responders on operations that come up during the pilot.
-Beep Inc. is required to regularly report all data tied to ridership, departure times, route performance and battery performance to the NPS.
-Similarly, they are required to report any crashes or near crashes immediately to our law enforcement officers as well as the U.S. Department of Transportation’s National Highway Traffic Safety Administration.
-Before any work begins, Beep Inc. must ensure they have insurance to operate a motor vehicle in the state of Wyoming covering each vehicle and its operator.
-Insurance will be required at all times during the life of the contract.
+There were several weeks of testing onsite prior to the launch, which could have led to necessary adjustments as applicable to ensure safety.
+A robust plan was used to train all parkwide first responders on operations that could arise during the pilot.
+Beep Inc. was required to regularly report all data tied to ridership, departure times, route performance, and battery performance to the NPS.
+Similarly, they were required to report any crashes or near crashes immediately to our law enforcement officers as well as the U.S. Department of Transportation’s National Highway Traffic Safety Administration.
+Before any work began, Beep Inc. ensured they had insurance to operate a motor vehicle in the state of Wyoming covering each vehicle and its operator.
+Insurance was required at all times during the life of the contract.

 A successful pilot needs to ensure that safety comes first.
 We will be able to measure and mitigate this in real time as we actively monitor all shuttle activity and environmental conditions.
 A primary goal of this project is to understand how this technology operates in parks, so we will be collecting data throughout the pilot about ridership, speeds, stop times, attendant overrides, and much more.
 We also want to be transparent and provide information to visitors to help them understand how to use the shuttles and give them opportunities to provide feedback on their experience.
 We’ll use that feedback to inform next steps and overall considerations of emerging transportation technologies.
 Lastly, we will be looking at the limitations and opportunities that exist to inform future policy and regulatory needs.
 Once the pilot is complete, and we can gather all the data, we’ll be able to address this more holistically.